Deep Log-Likelihood Ratio Quantization: Preliminaries

 \subsection{Deep Autoencoders}

 Broadly speaking, an autoencoder is a multilayer neural network that aims to approximate the identity function between its inputs and outputs under specific constraints placed on an intermediate output termed \textit{latent representation}.
-Letting $\mathbf{x}$ be the input to the autoencoder, $\mathbf{y}$ its output and $\mathbf{z}$ the latent representation, the input-output relationship is given by